yavin-dev/docs/pages/guide/08-start.md

 ### How do I union tables together in my semantic config?

 If you want to UNION the data from 2 or more tables and present as a single unified table to the user, you can provide a SQL subquery in the Hjson config.

+In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/```, sharing the same file and block as tables, define your union

 ```
 {